object-Object/HexBug/PRIVACY.md

 ## Contact

-Should you have any questions about our privacy practices or this Privacy Policy, or if you would like to exercise any of the rights available to you, please email us at object@objectobject.ca or contact us on Discord at `leftsquarebracket`.
+Should you have any questions about our privacy practices or this Privacy Policy, or if you would like to exercise any of the rights available to you, please email us at HexBug@objectobject.ca or contact us on Discord at `leftsquarebracket`.